Author: Michelle Bruhn (Page 2 of 10)

 Hard Boil the eggs and cool.

-Then get into a container that works for submerging however many eggs you want to dye.
-Once in the container, right before you’re going to dip the eggs, add 1-2 tablespoons of vinegar per cup of liquid.
-Then let the kids dunk the eggs and wait!
+Then get into a container that works for submerging the number of eggs you want to dye.
+Once in the container, right before you’re going to dip the eggs, add 1-2 tablespoons of vinegar per 1 cup of liquid color.
+Then let the kids dunk away.

 One difference between this and the commercial dye kits is the colors can rub off more easily, so be gentle.
 Also I find the beet dye usually oxidizes to brown within a day, so I added a bit of cherry juice this time (remember just use what you’ve got!) to help it hold the red.
-I also recommend polishing with a little olive oil once *completely* dry.
+I also recommend polishing with a little olive oil once *completely* dry to add some shine.

-So we leave our sit/soak overnight – and the kids love scooping them out in the morning – we let them air dry and then GENTLY rub them with olive oil.
+We leave our eggs soak overnight – and the kids love scooping them out in the morning – we let them air dry and then GENTLY rub them with olive oil.
 Project done.
 Kids feel like artists.
 I like that I didn’t buy anything extra.

 Always Experimenting